FengChendian/latex-dtx2cls-action/README.md

 # latex-action

-Forked from [xu-cheng/latex-action](https://github.com/xu-cheng/latex-action) and added some zh_CN support.
+Forked from [xu-cheng/latex-action](https://github.com/HermitSun/latex-action) and changed to dtx2cls support.

-APIs are the same.
-The following docs are copied from the origin repo.
+APIs are the differrent.

 ## Inputs

 * `root_file`

     The root LaTeX file to be compiled.
 This input is required.
 You can also pass multiple files as a multi-line string to compile multiple documents.
 For example:

     ```yaml
     - uses: FengChendian/latex-dtx2cls-action@v4
       with:
-        root_file: |
+        root_file: file.cls
-          file1.tex
-          file2.tex
     ```

+    > Don't add directory in `root_file`, because xetex can't find file except for `./` in current director.
+Instead of it, you can use working_directory.

 * `working_directory`

     The working directory for the LaTeX engine.

-* `compiler`
+* `engine`

     The LaTeX engine to be invoked.
 By default, [`latexmk`](https://ctan.org/pkg/latexmk) is used, which automates the process of generating LaTeX documents by issuing the appropriate sequence of commands to be run.

-* `args`

-    The extra arguments to be passed to the LaTeX engine.
-By default, it is `-pdf -file-line-error -halt-on-error -interaction=nonstopmode`.
-This tells `latexmk` to use `pdflatex`.
-Refer to [`latexmk` document](http://texdoc.net/texmf-dist/doc/support/latexmk/latexmk.pdf) for more information.

 * `extra_system_packages`